 Find out how to pitch to and be commissioned by BBC Radio.

-To pitch to a BBC Network Radio Station your independent production company must sign up to the BBC Radio Independent Production Company database.
+To pitch to a BBC Network Radio Station or the World Service your independent production company must sign up to the BBC Radio Independent Production Company database.

 If you wish to pitch to a non-Network Radio station please see the links below: